 The Glass Castle by Jeannette Walls is misery porn.
-This isn’t an insult; it’s just a descriptor.
+This isn’t an insult; it’s a descriptor.
 Misery porn is a sub-genre of memoir built around the thesis: My childhood was worse than yours, but I’m going to be cavalier about it so you know how tough I am.
-Memoirists can paint their histories however they choose, but it’s near impossible for misery porn to not be a self-indulgent humble-brag: Look how independent I was; look how I persevered; would you have survived my obstacles?
+Memoirists can paint their histories however they choose, but it’s near impossible for misery porn to not be a self-indulgent humble-brag: Look how independent I was; look how I persevered.
 True to genre, The Glass Castle is a litany of obstacles in the form of abusive, neglectful parents and grinding poverty.

 The Glass Castle opens as a three-year-old Jeannette Walls boils hotdogs for dinner and accidentally sets herself on fire.
 She’s taken to the hospital, but her father sneaks her out early to avoid paying.
-Walls writes herself as a rational, surprisingly well-spoken three-year-old.
+Walls writes herself as a rational and well-spoken three-year-old.
 Some reviewers have questioned her memory—how accurately do you remember your time as a three-year-old?—but I won’t.

 The Glass Castle is a hard book to read because her parents’ chief skill is finding new lows in selfishness and addiction.
-At the outset, her father, Rex Walls, seems a bigger villain than her mother: Surely the family would have money for food if Rex weren’t confiscating his wife’s checks on payday and drinking himself into a stupor.
+At the outset, her father, Rex Walls, seems a bigger villain than her mother because the family would have money for food if Rex weren’t confiscating his wife’s paychecks and drinking himself into a stupor.
 Later though, it’s clear that Rex isn’t the whole problem.
 Even when her mother stumbles into free money, she doesn’t put it towards food, clothing, or her children’s welfare:

 We brought the ring home and showed it to Mom.
 She held it up to the light, then said we needed to have it appraised.
 The next day she took the Trailways bus to Bluefield.
 When she returned, she told us it was in fact a genuine two-carat diamond.